lauringlab/CodonShuffle/README.md

     .out.enc.pdf (graph of ENC for input and permuted sequences)

     .cai.pdf (graph of CAI for input and permuted sequences)

+    .cpb.pdf (graph of CPB for input and permuted sequences)

 * Graph showing Hamming distance versus Least Squares distance for all permuted sequences with suffix fasfinal_graph.pdf